gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 Further key themes:
 * **Fast feedback loops** - Established to prevent problematic code from going into operations (production)
-* **Automated understood routine, predictable tasks** (e.g. tests)
+* **Automation** - By incorporating  routine and predictable tasks and automating when understood, the team incorporates the DevOps mindset of incremental changes at the earliest possible stage of development
-* **Value placed on Team** - everyone values each other’s time and contributions and dedicated to putting lessons learned to practice
+* **Value placed on Team** - Everyone values each other’s time and contributions and dedicated to putting lessons learned to practice
-* **Hypothesis-Driven Culture** -- taking no assumptions for granted and doing nothing without measuring
+* **Hypothesis-Driven Culture** - Take no assumptions for granted, and do nothing without measuring
-* **Routine** - Performing code deployments becomes boring, without most people even noticing
+* **Routine** - With a routine in place, code deployments become boring instead of stress-inducing, and most people don't even notice when they happen

-Don’t forget about the Cloud, environments, and the technology we discussed in Module 1.
-These ‘tools’ are critical enablers for many DevOps initiatives.
+Don't forget: the Cloud, environments, and other technologies discussed in Release 1 are critical enablement 'tools' for many DevOps initiatives.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->